CS5008Fall2025/c-practice-maggiesomiakiraneu/Report.md

-1. What is the difference between a standard numeric type (int, float, double) and a pointer?
+1. What is the difference between a standard numeric type (int, float, double) and a pointer? int holds whole numbers, float holds single precision decimals numbers, and double holds double precision decimals numbers.
+They all store actual value.
+Pointer stores the memory address of another variable, and it doesn't store actual value but location in memory.

 2. In your test file, we had the following code:

     ```c